 Program prices are typically all-inclusive and cover overnight lodging, three vegetarian meals per day, all classes, and activities.
 Some programs may offer a “Day Only” option that does not include overnight lodging, breakfast or dinner.
 “Day Only” guests may purchase additional meals as needed.
-Breakfast is $5 and dinner is $10 when purchased “a la carte”.
+When purchased “a la carte,’ breakfast is $10 while lunch and dinner are $15 each.

 Daily schedule: Your daily schedule is listed on the web page for the program you are attending.

 Meals: Breakfast 8:00–9:00 am*